 "{controller}/{action}/{id}", (#2)

 new { controller = "Home", action = "Index",

-id = "" } (#3)
+id = UrlParameter.Optional } (#3)

 );

 }

 #1 - Route name

 #2 - URL parameters

 #3 - Default values

 (Cueballs in Listing and Text)

 Notice that two entries are defined.
 The first is an IgnoreRoute, and that basically tells the framework to not worry about anything matching the path.
 In this case, it means don't try to process any of the axd paths, such as Trace.axd.
 The second entry, MapRoute, is what defines how URLs are processed.
 This built-in route will suffice for a while, but later on you will want to add more routes to the application.
 Just like how previous versions of ASP.NET decided the URL for your based on the directory structure and the Web Form file name, like Default.aspx, ASP.NET MVC projects come with a default URL structure, and applications that don't require custom URL schemes will do just fine with the defaults.